Troop 119 Web Site

 If you check out the troop’s trip schedule, you might find camping, hiking, boating, biking, kayaking, canoeing, climbing and even sight-seeing trips that reflect the wide range of activities Scouts (and parents) can enjoy.

 And when summer vacation rolls around, why not join us at Scout camp?
-The troop spends two weeks at Griswold Scout Reservation every summer (usually the first weeks of August).
+The troop spends two weeks at a Scout camp every summer.
 You can find out more about summer camp here.

 In addition to physical challenges, fresh air and fellowship, Troop 119’s trip schedule also offers opportunities for advancement (not to welcome time away from wireless – and even electricity!).
 Which is why we encourage Scouts (and Scout parents) to join us on as many trips as they can.